-Under the Promus 1990 Restricted Stock Plan (the "Promus Restricted Stock Plan"), shares of Promus Common Stock are awarded on a periodic basis to key employees who are selected by the Chief Executive Officer of Promus and approved by the Promus HR Committee as making significant contributions to Promus.
-In addition, nonmanagement directors are entitled to specified awards under the Promus Restricted Stock Plan.
+Under the Promus 1990 Restricted Stock Plan (the "Promus Restricted Stock Plan"), shares of Promus Common Stock are awarded on a periodic basis to key employees who are selected by the Chief Executive Officer of Promus and approved by the Promus HR Committee as making significant contributions to Promus. addition, nonmanagement directors are entitled to specified awards under the Promus Restricted Stock Plan.
 The Promus HR Committee may also approve special awards to employees nominated by the Chairman of the Promus Board in recognition of the employee's superior past performance.
-The Promus Restricted Stock Plan after the Distribution Date.
+Approximately 440 key employees are eligible to participate in the Promus Restricted Stock Plan.
+This is the only class of employees eligible to participate.
+Nine nonmanagement directors have already received specified awards provided by the plan.
+Any new nonmanagement director is eligible to receive a specified award.
+It is not determinable how many new nonmanagement directors will be eligible since this depends on the future make-up of the Promus Board and future elections of directors.
+The Promus Restricted Stock Plan will continue in effect as the Harrah's Entertainment Restricted Stock Plan after the Distribution Date